okaminu/version-number-manager/README.md

 # version-number-manager
-This project replaces version numbers in given files.
+This application replaces version numbers in given files.

 ## Installation